Anemometers

 for making very precise measurements in a laboratory.
 But some laser anemometers

 are robust enough for more general use outdoors.
-They send a safe,
+They send one or more safe,

-infrared laser beam straight up into the air (which serves as the
+infrared laser beams straight up into the air (which serve as the

 reference beam) and detect the beam reflected back down from dust